 "I knew I had to go inside and cause some traffic," Wright said.
 "I had to be tough in the there and put the ball in the basket."

 With UNC head coach Roy Williams in the stands having taken a red-eye to make it to town, the Tar Heels coach was treated to a preview of two pillars in the nation's No. 1 recruiting class.
-Williams' second Top 5 signee, guard Wayne Ellington, was equally dazzling.
+Williams' second Top 5 signee, guard Wayne Ellington, and was equally dazzling.

 In fact, Wayne Ellington and Gerald Henderson looked on their way to victory before Wright went to work inside.
 Ellington finished with 29 points and 10 boards while Henderson powered his way to 27 and 8.

-Ellington's full arsenal was on display, including the smooth perimeter stroke he's been known to unleash.
+Ellington's full package was on display, including the smooth perimeter stroke he's been known to unleash.
 The guy hit from just about everywhere on the floor and they were highly skilled shots.
 The lone blemish on his stat sheet was a muffed dunk, highly uncharacteristic of the high-flying guard.

 Henderson was special in his own way.
 While Ellington was killing on the perimeter, Henderson was busy grabbing manly boards and finishing with powerful dunks.
 Henderson's college-ready body and special athleticism are a lethal combination, making him an unreal small forward prospect.
 Should he add a 3-point stroke to his arsenal he's got a chance to be special.